wdawson/okta.github.io/_source/_docs/api/getting_started/design_principles.md

 > The **public IP address** of your trusted web application must be whitelisted in your [org's network security settings](https://help.okta.com/en/prod/Content/Topics/Security/Security_Network.htm) as a trusted gateway in order to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header.

+### Accept Language

+The `Accept-Language` HTTP header advertises which languages the client is able to understand, for example `Accept-Language: en-US'.
+Include it if it is available.

 ## Errors